Maithilishetty/Acute-Infarct-DL/readme.md

 ### Requirements:
 1. Python 3.x
+2. Tensorflow 1.15
-2. pandas, tabula-py, nltk, matplotlib, keras, numpy, tensorflow and opencv modules (can be install using "pip install module-name, module-name ...")
+3. pandas, tabula-py, nltk, matplotlib, keras, numpy, tensorflow and opencv modules (can be install using "pip install module-name, module-name ...")
-3. For tabula, JAVA needs to be installed and has to be added to the PATH variables in windows.
+4. For tabula, JAVA needs to be installed and has to be added to the PATH variables in windows.
    To do this after installing JAVA, copy the path of the "bin" folder of the installation and add it to path variables by editing the system environment variables on the windows platform.